cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/service.rst

    * - Parameter
      - Description
    * - ``<service-id>``
-     - Name of the service which instances to be restarted
+     - Name of the service whose instances are to be restarted
    * - ``<instance-id>``
-     - Specific instance id need to be restarted
+     - Specific instance of a service that needs to be restarted

 .. rubric:: HTTP Responses
 .. list-table::